 Therefore, it is important that arbitrageurs consider transaction costs when entering an arbitrage trade.
 Hence, the biggest arbitrageurs are generally institutions that invest a lot of money, trading large amounts to make big money out of small arbitrage differences.
 Therefore, since the margin is in cents or pennies, so unless you invest millions, you will not make a big profit.

-However, in a merger there is always a chance that the merger will not be completed.
-And in which case the target company’s share price may fall dramatically, leading to large losses to arbitrageurs.
+However, in a merger, there is always a chance that the merger will not be completed.
+And in this case, the target company’s share price may fall dramatically, leading to large losses for arbitrageurs.

 Technology has made arbitration opportunities in the capital market very rare.
 As a result, many arbitrageurs are now turning to the cryptocurrency market, which is a relatively new financial market.
 As cryptocurrencies are highly volatile, they are attractive to arbitrageurs as they offer arbitration opportunities.

 The cryptocurrency exchanges are also new and are still in the learning phase.
 So they offer arbitrage opportunities.
 Even Bitcoin was arbitrageurs’ favorite for a long time.
-It has been noted several times that the price of Bitcoin in South Korea was higher than on the US cryptocurrency exchanges.
+Several times, it has been noted that the price of Bitcoin in South Korea was higher than on the US cryptocurrency exchanges.

 The lack of connectivity between the various financial markets is the main reason for the price difference.
 As technology has emerged, the number of arbitrage opportunities has dropped dramatically, but they still exist, but not for long.
 So, to capitalize on these rare opportunities, arbitrageurs deploy state-of-art technologies to quickly identify and execute an arbitrage opportunity.

 Continue reading – Types of Derivatives Traders to learn about other traders.